-- We already use eROAS (estimated Return on Ad Spend) and eCPA (estimated Cost per Acquisition) to fill in some blanks and create some assumptions, together with Offline Conversions and attribution tools to track multi-channel behaviours.
-This will become even more important.
+- Use eROAS (estimated Return on Ad Spend) and eCPA (estimated Cost per Acquisition) to fill in some blanks and create some assumptions, together with Offline Conversions and attribution tools to track multi-channel behaviours.

-- There are also some additional items to consider regarding verification and tracking that need to be actioned explained further below.
+- There are also some additional items to consider regarding verification and tracking that need to be actioned explained further below in the ebook guide.

 Further details are available in the the full eBook on insights and actions to consider right now.
 Choose from the following two options to access the full eBook: